1Forge/golang-forex-quotes/README.md

 # golang-forex-quotes

 golang-forex-quotes is a Golang library for fetching realtime forex quotes.
-This library is a work-in-progress as I learn Golang.
 Any contributions or issues opened are greatly appreciated.
 Please see examples in the [/examples](https://github.com/1Forge/golang-forex-quotes/tree/master/examples) folder.